Edited by: Keri Stooksbury

-Dallas Fort Worth International Airport (DFW) is the fourth busiest airport in the U.S., serving over 69 million passengers in 2018.
+Dallas Fort Worth International Airport (DFW) is the second busiest airport in the U.S., serving over 30 million passengers in 2021.
 The airport is bigger than Manhattan and is so large that it has its own ZIP code.
 Despite its size, it’s an easy airport to navigate with a convenient light rail service running between all terminals.

 DFW is the main hub for American Airlines with the airline solely occupying 3 of the 5 terminals.